adbaditya/metadata-maker/README.md

 # MetadataMaker
-**AI-Integrated Metadata Maker Template Series** is a web application designed to generate core-level metadata for unique and non-bibliographic items with AI assistance.
-It supports export in two formats—MARC and HTML—to accommodate various metadata ingestion systems and content management systems.
+**AI-Integrated Metadata Maker Template Series** is a web application designed to generate core-level metadata for unique and non-bibliographic items.
+The templates are developed with flexibility to support the documentation of artists’ books, equipment and material samples.
+They support metadata export in two formats—MARC and HTML and image curation to meet the requirements of various metadata ingestion systems and content management systems.

+Originally developed as a manual entry tool, this enhanced version integrates LLM models and API calls to streamline metadata creation and image curation for diverse resources.
+To meet the cataloging needs of VCUarts Qatar Libraries, three specialized templates were added:
+Monograph: for books (e.g., artists’ books, rare books, foreign language books) IMS(Innovative Media Studios): for documenting equipment (e.g., cameras, media kits) ML(Materials Library): for cataloging material samples (e.g., fabric swatches, polymers)

 ## 🔍 How it works